 Contact Harris Plumbing Today

 At Harris Plumbing, we install high efficiency residential and commercial water softeners and iron filters that use much less water and salt than other companies.
-For water testing and soft water system installation, we’re your trusted choice for plumbers in York Region, Barrie, Orillia, Huntsville, and Muskoka.
+For water testing and soft water system installation, we’re your trusted choice for plumbers in Barrie, Orillia, Muskoka, Huntsville, Aurora, Newmarket, and Georgina.